Part One – Moving into our Bodies with Samasthiti.

 This is the first in a series of articles presenting the core principles for Āsana practice as taught to me over many years of personal lessons in India with TKV Desikachar.

 The emphasis on the combination of a practice skilfully adapted to my background and attitude whilst improvised according to my life and situation, is one eminently suited to the starting point for many Western practitioners today.

-Alternatively Yoga is one of many strategies we are drawn towards to improve the quality of our lives.
-Yoga is increasingly being acknowledged as a tool to help make us happier and better able to cope with modern Western life.
+Alternatively, Yoga is one of many strategies we are drawn towards to improve the quality of our lives.
+Yoga is increasingly being promoted as a tool to help make us happier and better able to cope with modern Western life.